pip-services/pip-services-docs/content/en/python/commons/convert/type_converter.md

 See also [TypeCode](../../convert/type_code)

 ### Description
-The TypeConverter class converts arbitrary values into objects specified by a code type and gets the code type of an object.
+The TypeConverter class is used to convert arbitrary values into objects specified by a code type and gets the code type of an object.
 The code types are defined in the [TypeCode](../../convert/type_code) class.

 ### Static methods